databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/AdvancedTopics.md

 In the image above, you likely noticed the alert.
 As of version 0.7.1.1, Overwatch can handle remote workspaces with more than 50 mounts through an alternative process.

-When a remote workspace has > 50 mounts and 1+ clusters utilize mounts for cluster logging, the following process must be followed to acquire the logs for that path.
+When a remote workspace has > 50 mounts and 1 or more clusters log to a mounted location, the following process must be followed to acquire the logs for that path.

 #### Remote Workspaces With 50+ Mounts Config Process